dnvriend/type-classes-example/README.md

 - Morphism (Greek): 'to form' or 'to shape'
 - Cata (Greek): means 'downwards' or 'according to'
 - Monad (from Greek 'Monas'): means 'unit' or 'alone' refers to the first being, divinity or the totality of all beings
+- [Algebra](http://www.und.edu/instruct/lgeller/algebra.html) from the Arabic word al-jabr from the book 'Hidab al-jabr wal-muqubala' by ' Mohammed ibn-Musa al-Khowarizmi' is a way of solving equations.
+- Algebraic: means 'only defined by its algebra' so the operations 'that something' supports and the laws of these operations,
+- An algebraic structure: an algebraic structure that something that is defined only by its algebra, so the operations it supports and the layws of these operations
+- Monoid: an algebraic structure that conforms to the monoid laws
 - [Isomorphism](http://mathworld.wolfram.com/Isomorphism.html): Iso='equal' and Morphism='to shape': An [Isomorphism](https://en.wikipedia.org/wiki/Isomorphism)
 - [Automorphism](http://mathworld.wolfram.com/Automorphism.html): Auto='self', Morphism='to shape': An [Automorphism](https://en.wikipedia.org/wiki/Automorphism)
 - [Homomorphism](http://mathworld.wolfram.com/Homomorphism.html): Homos='same', Morphism='to shape': [Homomorphism](https://en.wikipedia.org/wiki/Homomorphism)